riscv-android-src/toolchain-rustc/src/doc/reference/src/behavior-considered-undefined.md

 ## Behavior considered undefined

-Rust code, including within `unsafe` blocks and `unsafe` functions is incorrect if it exhibits any of the behaviors in the following list.
-It is the programmer's responsibility when writing `unsafe` code that it is not possible to let `safe` code exhibit these behaviors.
+Rust code is incorrect if it exhibits any of the behaviors in the following list.
+This includes code within `unsafe` blocks and `unsafe` functions.
+`unsafe` only means that avoiding undefined behavior is on the programmer; it does not change anything about the fact that Rust programs must never cause undefined behavior.

+It is the programmer's responsibility when writing `unsafe` code to ensure that any safe code interacting with the `unsafe` code cannot trigger these behaviors. `unsafe` code that satisfies this property for any safe client is called *sound*; if `unsafe` code can be misused by safe code to exhibit undefined behavior, it is *unsound*.

 <div class="warning">